50 Cent Donates Profits From His Connecticut Mansion To Charity

 — TMZ (@TMZ) April 1, 2019

-50 Cent was still showing his funny side as late as January 2019 when he talked about his Connecticut mansion with Stephen Colbert on The Late Show with Stephen Colbert.
+The rapper was still showing his funny side as late as January, 2019, when he talked about his Connecticut mansion with Stephen Colbert on The Late Show with Stephen Colbert.
 The rapper joked about the size of the mansion while he was interviewed by Colbert.

-“You know when you look down the hallway in your house and you don’t wanna go down there?,” 50 Cent said, according to Mansion Global..
+“You know when you look down the hallway in your house and you don’t wanna go down there?”
+50 Cent said, according to Mansion Global.
 “Things would break because you didn’t use it.
 You didn’t turn it on, now the light is flickering.”